Example configuration.yaml entry frontend:

 When themes are enabled in the

-configuration.yaml file, a new option will show up in the user profile menu (accessed by clicking your user account initials at the top of the sidebar).
+configuration.yaml file, a new option will show up in the user profile page (accessed by clicking your user account initials at the bottom of the sidebar).
 You can then choose any installed theme from the dropdown list and it will be applied immediately.